nychealth/EH-dataportal/content/data-stories/housing-creates-health/index.md

 <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9502670/"> A person facing even the possibility of eviction is more likely to report poor health, </a> including high blood pressure, depression, anxiety, and psychological distress.

-When COVID-19 hit, New York paused evictions, recognizing the twin threats of serious financial hardship and health risks created and made worse through experiencing homelessness.
-This was an effort to keep people housed—but also to keep people out of shelters, where the spread of COVID was hard to contain.
+When COVID-19 hit, New York City paused evictions, recognizing the twin threats of serious financial hardship and health risks created and made worse through experiencing homelessness.
+This was an effort to keep people housed — but also to keep people out of shelters, where the spread of COVID was hard to contain.

 <div class="my-4 py-2 border-top border-bottom">
 <iframe title="Evictions plummeted in 2020" class="" aria-label="Interactive line chart" id="datawrapper-chart-xy1ku" src="https://datawrapper.dwcdn.net/xy1ku/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="423" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();</script>